 Students of different universities and colleges in the aforementioned cities were a heterogeneous population.
 Selecting the sample from diverse institutions and fields was meant to ensure that a balanced representation of undergraduates is being taken and also to fortify the external validity of our study.
-About 1,000 questionnaires were distributed out of which 843 were deemed appropriate for analysis
+About 1,000 questionnaires were distributed out of which 843 were deemed appropriate for analysis years.

 The questionnaires were distributed using a Stratified sampling technique to prevent over or under-representation of the sample.
-Firstly, the population of the relevant departments from the institutes was divided according to the study years of their respective courses then random samples were obtained from students of each year.
-Hence, each course of study represents students of all years.
+Firstly, the population of the relevant departments from the institutes was divided according to the study years of their respective courses then random samples were taken from students of each year.
+Hence, each course of study represents students of all

 Permission of conducting research was sought from the university administration and all other concerned authorities.
 Consent forms were attached with questionnaires.
 Participation in this study was voluntary with no extrinsic motivation.
 Respondents were allowed to take as much time as they required.
 The whole procedure of taking the sample from different institutions took a total time of 2 months.
-The research design was cross-sectional in nature.
-The study was conducted using three sets of measures in addition to demographics.